From FGB-2 to MLM: Origin of the Nauka module

 A sibling of the first station piece

 The first of two sibling spacecraft -- Zarya FGB control module -- was built during the 1990s by Moscow-based GKNPTs Khrunichev under a contract with the Boeing company.
 Although the agreement funded only a single vehicle, Khrunichev used available spare parts and its own funds to build a backup module, in case the original spacecraft was destroyed or rendered unusable in a launch accident.
+With the successful launch of Zarya FGB in November 1998, its sibling was mothballed for the time-being.

-By the time the original Zarya FGB-1 had docked successfully to the Zvezda service module in July 2000, its backup module was about 65 percent ready, according to GKNPTs Khrunichev.
 At that point, Russian space officials considered several potential new roles for the remaining spacecraft in the ISS program, including its use as a heavy supply ship for the Russian segment of the station.

 In mid-2000, Boeing announced that it had partnered with Khrunichev to "commercialize" the FGB-2.
 The move put Khrunichev/Boeing team on a collision course with RKK Energia and Spacehab, who at the end of 1999 claimed the same docking port on the ISS (nadir or Earth-facing docking port on the Zarya module) for their commercial Enterprise module.
 In the end, none of the two projects had materialized.